GET IN TOUCH

 Creating art through 'becoming music'

-As a creative arts psychotherapist and practitioner of Music and Imagery (MI), a therapeutic approach which involves supporting clients to create art-work whilst listening to music, I have also developed my own practice as an oil painter using a similar technique which integrates art-making with music listening.
+As a creative arts psychotherapist and practitioner of Music and Imagery (MI), a psychotherapeutic approach which involves supporting clients to create art-work whilst listening to music to explore their inner experience, I have developed my own practice as an oil painter using a similar technique which integrates art-making with music listening.

-My paintings, examples of which are reproduced above and below, involve my intuitively being drawn to music which I then listen to repeatedly whilst I paint.
+My paintings involve my being intuitively drawn to music which I then listen to repeatedly whilst I paint.
 For this I use short extracts of music that is especially meaningful to me, each extract lasting around a minute and a half.
-I typically repeat such an extract for several hours at a time as I work on a painting, the process repeated on many different occasions over a period of weeks and sometimes months until the painting is finished.
+I typically repeat such an extract for several hours at a time as I work on a painting, the process often repeated on many different occasions over a period of weeks and sometimes months until the painting is finished.
 Repeating the music never feels like repeating the same experience.
 Rather it is a way of ever deepening into the present moment experience of the music until I feel that I have 'become the music' in a way that transforms my state of consciousness.
 It is only out of this that the painting emerges authentically in the way I work.
-'Becoming the music' involves feeling immersed in it as though I am living within the music, continually aware of its transformative presence, whereas at other times I may listen but my mind wander and I lose awareness of the music at times.
+'Becoming the music' involves feeling immersed in it as though I am living within the music, continually aware of its transformative presence.

-I will end with a favourite quotation about meaning in the creative arts.
+I will end with a favourite quotation about meaning in art which gets to what is most essential I believe.
 This comes from Ken Wilber's 2001 publication The Eye of Spirit: An Integral Vision for a World Gone Slightly Mad:

 Let me return to what art is finally all about.
 When I directly view, say, a great Van Gogh, I am reminded of what all superior art has in common: the capacity to simply take your breath away . . . you are changed somehow, maybe just a little, maybe a lot; but you are changed.
 No wonder that for the East and West alike, until recent times, art was often associated with profound spiritual transformation.